-Most of food is converted into glucose and released into the bloodstream then our pancreas makes insulin insulin helps glucose get into the cells.
+Most of the food is converted into glucose and released into the bloodstream then our pancreas makes insulin helps glucose get into the cells.

 There are two main types of diabetes.
 Type 1 and type 2, they're different conditions but they're both serious.
 There are some other rarer types of diabetes too.

 Diabetes occurs due to the inability of the pancreas to produce enough insulin to fight high glucose levels (Type 1).

 The cells fail to respond normally to insulin, which is called insulin resistance (Type 2).

 All types of diabetes have in common is that they cause people to have too much glucose in their blood.